ronaksj/password-generator/README.md

 - Strong and complex password is required in every websites and applications thus I made a password-generator using HTML5, CSS3 and JavaScript.
 - Here I used different character sets to create combinational strong password.
 - The User can choose length of the paswword between 4 to 20 (10 characters are recommanded) to generate specific password.
-- Also user can select 1 or more options from 4 options wheteher he/she want to:
+- Also user can select 1 or more options from 4 options whether he/she want to:
    1) Include Uppercase latters
    2) Include Lowercase latters
    3) Include numbers